Amtrak Winter Park Express Returns For Another Season

 (CBS4) – The ski train to Winter Park will return this ski season.
-Amtrak announced in a tweet that tickets are going on sale on Tuesday.
+Amtrak announced in a tweet earlier this week that tickets are on sale now.

 All aboard the #Amtrak Winter Park Express!
 Your ticket between Denver and the foot of the slopes at Winter Park Resort, voted North America’s best ski resort and Colorado’s top adventure town.
 Tickets go on sale today! #winterparkresort